Space Group Symmetry of Chiral Fe-deficient van der Waals Magnet $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ Probed by Convergent Beam Electron Diffraction: Discussion

-The CBED patterns obtained at [001] and [210] electron beam incidence reveal diffraction group symmetries consistent with $6mm$ and $m$, respectively.
-Thus, the point group of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ at room temperature can be fixed to $6mm$ upon inspection of coincidence tables~\cite{Buxton76}.
-That also entails that the Bravais lattice is hexagonal as previously determined by SAED.
-To identify the corresponding space group symmetry, we first note the presence of the $6_3$ screw axis, determined from systematic absences in the SAED (Fig.~\ref{fig:SAED}b).
-The presence of the $6_3$ screw axis narrows the possible choice of space groups pertaining to the $6mm$ point group to either $P6_3cm$ (185) or $P6_3mc$ (186), with the latter being the natural choice considering high-symmetry space group $P6_3/mmc$ of the parent compound $\text{Fe}_{\text{3}}\text{GeTe}_{\text{2}}$.
-Indeed, $P6_3mc$ derives from $P6_3/mmc$ by removing the mirror plane perpendicular to the rotational symmetry axis, i.e. is a maximal subgroup with index 2 of $P6_3/mmc$.
+The SAED and CBED patterns obtained at [0001] and [10$\bar1$0] electron beam incidence reveal diffraction group symmetries consistent with $6mm$ and $m$, respectively.
+From that, the point group of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ at room temperature can be fixed to $6mm$ upon inspection of coincidence tables~\cite{Buxton76}.
+That also entails that the Bravais lattice is hexagonal, as previously determined by SAED.
+To identify the corresponding space group symmetry, we first note the presence of the $6_3$ screw axis, determined from systematic absences in the SAED (Fig.~\ref{fig:10-10experiment}a).
+The presence of the $6_3$ screw axis narrows the possible choice of space groups pertaining to the $6mm$ point group to either $P6_3cm$ (No.185) or $P6_3mc$ (No.186), with the latter being the natural choice considering the high-symmetry space group $P6_3/mmc$ of the parent compound $\text{Fe}_{\text{3}}\text{GeTe}_{\text{2}}$.
+Indeed, $P6_3mc$ derives from $P6_3/mmc$ by removing the mirror plane perpendicular to the rotational symmetry axis, i.e., it is a maximal subgroup with index 2 of $P6_3/mmc$.
 Moreover, this subgroup is reachable from $P6_3/mmc$ by a continuous phase transition, i.e., at minimal energy cost \cite{PerezMato81}.
-Therefore, the local space group of $\text{Fe}_{\text{2.9}}\text{GeTe}_{\text{2}}$ at room temperature can be identified with $P6_3mc$ (No.186).
+Therefore, the local space group of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ at room temperature can be identified with $P6_3mc$ (No.186).